centrifugal/centrifugo/README.md

 * Automatic recovery of missed messages between client reconnects over configured retention period
 * Built-in administrative web panel
 * Cross platform – works on Linux, MacOS and Windows
-* Ready to deploy (Docker, RPM/DEB packages, automatic Let's Encrypt TLS certificates, Prometheus/Graphite monitoring)
+* Ready to deploy (Docker, RPM/DEB packages, automatic TLS certificates, Prometheus instrumentation, Grafana dashboard)

-* MIT license
+### License

+Use of Centrifugo is governed by the GNU AGPLv3 license that can be found in the [LICENSE](https://github.com/centrifugal/centrifugo/blob/master/LICENSE) file.